 - Body temperature regulation.

 - Protection from infection.
-This crucially important function is achieved by immune cells which, being very close to the skin surface, can be first to suffer damage by topical steroids leaving the skin open to infection.
+This crucially important function is achieved by immune cells, which, being very close to the surface of the skin, can be the first to suffer damage by topical steroids leaving the skin open to infection.
 (See blue arrow in the illustration below).

-- Maintenance of skin moisture.
+- Maintaining moisture.
 Together, the oils produced by sebaceous glands and sweat glands in the skin, prevent it from drying.
 Topical steroids can rapidly damage or eliminate this most important function, resulting in dry, often cracked skin that can be very painful and is prone to infection.
 Ironically, topical steroids are often used for treating dry skin in the hope it might assist recovery, when in fact it does the opposite by drying the skin.
 This then predisposes to cracked skin and infection.

-As well as protecting us from infection, cold and heat, there are many other functions our skin, which is the largest organ in the human body, has to perform.
+- Beyond protecting us from infection, cold and heat, there are many other functions our skin, which is the largest organ in the human body, has to perform.
 For instance, immune cells exist very close to the surface to help protect us from invading bacteria and other organisms.
 Then we have numerous nerve receptors that sense heat, cold, pain, vibration etc., all of which can be damaged or inactivated by topical steroids.
 Also, hair follicles and sweat glands that help heat to escape from the body.
-Capillaries and small arteries bring oxygen and nutrients to the area and remove waste, and so on.
+Capillaries and small arteries bring oxygen and nutrients to the area and remove waste.

 A brief history of topical steroids

 Topical steroids, introduced in 1951, impressed with their rapid "healing" effect for eczema.
 Rapid reduction of itching, inflammation (redness), along with apparent recovery, was hailed as a major medical "breakthrough".
 However, some patients developed the so-called “red skin syndrome”(See Fig. 1.) which was initially thought to be due to eczema.
 Instead, it turned out to be due directly to withdrawal from topical steroids.

 In addition to thinning the skin, topical steroids can be highly addictive.
 Often, the patient's dependency can be very difficult to overcome.
 (Read about adverse effects of topical steroids).
-They can also suppress the body's immune system making them prone to infection.
+They can suppress the body’s immune system, making people prone to infection.